plantanapp/documentation/docs/modules/fields-overview-and-settings.md

 ---
-id: forms-fields-types-subtypes-and-buttons
+id: fields-overview-and-settings
-title: Fields: Overview and settings
+title: Fields":" Overview and settings
-sidebar_label: Fields: Overview and settings
+sidebar_label: Fields":" Overview and settings
 ---

 This page details the Field types and subtypes available in the **Form Builder** and provides information about how you can use them in your web form.